 “TBR” is our mechanism for post-commit review.
 It should be used rarely and only in cases where a review is unnecessary or as described below.
 The most common use of TBR is to revert patches that broke the build.

 TBR does not mean “no review.”
 A reviewer TBR-ed on a change should still review the change.
-If there comments after landing the author is obligated to address them in a followup patch.
+If there are comments after landing, the author is obligated to address them in a followup patch.

 Do not use TBR just because a change is urgent or the reviewer is being slow.
 Contact the reviewer directly or find somebody.

 To send a change TBR, annotate the description and send email like normal.
 Otherwise the reviewer won't know to review the patch.

 Add the reviewer‘s email address in the code review tool’s reviewer field like normal.

 Add a line “TBR=<reviewer's email>” to the bottom of the change list description. e.g.

 Type a message so that the owners in the TBR list can understand who is responsible for reviewing what, as part of their post-commit review responsibility. e.g.

 TBRing reviewers: reviewer1: Please review changes to foo/ reviewer2: Please review changes to bar/